-Support to the culture sector aims to both protect and promote European culture heritage, while additionally supporting the cultural and creative industries, enabling them to act as a driver for growth and job creation.
+Support to the culture sector aims to both protect and promote European cultural heritage while supporting the cultural and creative industries, enabling them to act as a driver for growth and job creation.

 Why is it needed?

-The culture sector has, for some time, remained underdeveloped and relatively ignored in terms of its potential contributions to society.
+The culture sector has, for some time, remained underdeveloped and relatively ignored in terms of its potential contribution to society.

-Protecting cultural heritage from both human and environmental threats is essential if Europe's culture heritage is to survive.
+Protecting Europe's cultural heritage from human and environmental threats is essential if it is to survive.

 What is the EC's role?

-The European Commission is undertaking a variety of activities in support of the culture sector, ranging from discussions with stakeholders to the funding of culture sector initiatives.
+The European Commission is engaged in various activities in support of the culture sector, ranging from discussions with stakeholders to the funding of culture sector initiatives.